 Consider again the four end-of-period inventory reports above, in Table 2.
 Table 3 below repeats the same period-end Cost and Market figures.
 Also, however, this table shows the balance to report for three accounts:

 - (3) LCM Expense account.
-Like other expense accounts, this is an Income statement account that carries a debit (DR) balance.
+Like other expense accounts, this is an Income statement account that takes a debit (DR) balance.

 Allowance account reducing inventory to LCM